-The Company operates in the United States and is exposed to risk from changes in the US dollar.
-A 10% fluctuation in the US dollar against the Canadian dollar would affect net comprehensive loss for the year by approximately \$23,476.
+The Company operates in the United States and is exposed to exchange risk from changes in the US dollar.
+At December 31, 2013, a 10% fluctuation in the US dollar against the Canadian dollar would affect net comprehensive income or loss by approximately \$11,860.